We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - BedJet Aromatherapy Upgrade Kit: This replaces the BedJet nozzle to diffuse essential oils into the bed.
-Essential oils are not included with this purchase.
+Essential oils do not come with this purchase.

-- Air Hose Extension: This adds an additional 4-foot (ft) range to the standard 4-ft hose, allowing the BedJet reach to extend to an 8-ft range.
+- Air Hose Extension: This creates an additional 4-foot (ft) range to the standard 4-ft hose, allowing the BedJet reach to extend to an 8-ft range.

 - BedJet 3 Air Filter Replacement: The standard BedJet air filter is reusable and should not need replacing unless it becomes damaged or is lost.

 BedJet accepts all major credit cards, PayPal, Google Pay, and ShopPay.
-People who want to do monthly payment plans can do so through Affirm and Split.
+People who prefer monthly payment plans can do so through Affirm and Split.